mrisher/smtp-sts/mta-sts.md

 # Appendix 2: Message delivery pseudocode

 Below is pseudocode demonstrating the logic of a compliant sending MTA.
-This implements the "two-pass" approach, first attempting delivery with a newly fetched policy (if present) before falling back to a cached policy (if present).

 While this pseudocode implementation suggests synchronous policy retrieval in the delivery path, in a working implementation that may be undesirable, and we